xp44mm/Notebook/ConcurrencyCookbook/08 Interop.md

 ### Discussion

-This particular example is not very useful because WebClient already is defining a DownloadStringTaskAsync, and there's a more async-friendly `HttpClient` that could be used.
+This particular example is not very useful because `WebClient` already is defining a `DownloadStringTaskAsync`, and there's a more async-friendly `HttpClient` that could be used.
 However, this same technique can be used to interface with older asynchronous code that hasn't yet been updated to use `Task`.

 ##### TIP

 For new code, always use `HttpClient`.
-Only use WebClient if you're working with legacy code.
+Only use `WebClient` if you're working with legacy code.

-Normally, a TAP method for downloading strings would be named OperationAsync (e.g., DownloadStringAsync); however, that naming convention won't work in this case because EAP already defines a method with that name.
-Here the convention is to name the TAP method OperationTaskAsync (e.g., DownloadStringTaskAsync).
+Normally, a TAP method for downloading strings would be named `OperationAsync` (e.g., `DownloadStringAsync`); however, that naming convention won't work in this case because EAP already defines a method with that name.
+Here the convention is to name the TAP method `OperationTaskAsync` (e.g., `DownloadStringTaskAsync`).

-When wrapping EAP methods, there's the possibility that the “start” method may throw an exception; in the previous example, DownloadStringAsync may throw.
-In that case, you'll need to decide whether to allow the exception to propagate or to catch the exception and call TrySetException.
+When wrapping EAP methods, there's the possibility that the “start” method may throw an exception; in the previous example, `DownloadStringAsync` may throw.
+In that case, you'll need to decide whether to allow the exception to propagate or to catch the exception and call `TrySetException`.
 Most of the time, exceptions thrown at that point are usage errors, so it doesn't matter which option you choose.
-If you're unsure whether the exceptions are usage errors, then I recommend catching the exception and calling TrySetException.
+If you're unsure whether the exceptions are usage errors, then I recommend catching the exception and calling `TrySetException`.

 ### See Also